 - French fries and other fried foods

-- If you enjoy margarine on your morning toast, use tub margarine that contains no trans fat and is low in saturated fat and use a smaller amount.
+- If you enjoy margarine on your morning toast, use tub margarine that contains less trans fat and is low in saturated fat and use a smaller amount.

 - Check the list of ingredients.
 If partially hydrogenated oils appear on the list, the food contains trans fats, even though it may be a small amount.

 - Foods high in trans fats tend to be snack foods, so fill up on whole grains, vegetables, lean meats, and fish.
 Choose fruits or low-fat dairy products for snacks.

 - Limit saturated fats.
 Saturated fats and trans fats often go hand in hand, so limiting your intake of saturated fats should automatically lower your trans fat intake.

 Board of Health votes to phase out artificial trans fat from New York City's restaurants.
 New York City Department of Health and Mental Hygiene website.
 Available at: http://www.nyc.gov/html/doh/html/pr2006/pr114-06.shtml.
 Published December 2006.
 Accessed May 12, 2016.